karamarnell/developers/app/ecosystem/elasticsearch-elastic-application-strings-manager-integration.md

 As accuracy is of lesser importance, the `local` policy can be used.
 It might require some experimenting to get the proper setting.
-For example, if the user is bound to 100 requests per second, and you have an equally balanced 5 node Kong cluster, setting the `local` limit to something like 30 requests per second should work.
+For example, if the user is bound to 100 requests per second, and you have an equally balanced 5 node Qordoba cluster, setting the `local` limit to something like 30 requests per second should work.
 If you are worried about too many false-negatives, increase the value.

 Keep in mind as the cluster scales to more nodes, the users will get more requests granted, and likewise